 Bureau of Catholic Indian Missions Digital Image Collection.

 [Connect to Bureau of Catholic Indian Missions Inventory]

-Broadcasters Association and UNDA-USA preceded the Catholic Academy.
+Broadcasters Association and UNDA-USA preceded the Catholic Academy, which merged

 [Connect to Catholic Academy Inventory]

 CATHOLIC BROADCASTERS ASSOCIATION RECORDS, 1946-1975, undated, 5.9 feet.